How to Use a Needs Assessment for Sales Success

 Examples:

-• Continuing with our supply chain example, the business intelligence and tracking system to resolve inventory issues could have been derailed because the right data was not available at the right time.
+• In our supply chain use case, the business intelligence and tracking system to resolve inventory issues could have been derailed because the right data was not available at the right time.
 So the immediate benefit to the client could be to first fix that data input issue before trying to refine the alerting system.

 5. Identifying Potential Internal Hurdles